ARFAOUI/demo/README.md

 <br><b>Possible improvements:</b>
 <br>storing the estimates in a proper object instead of displaying directly the data
 <br>reading more then one bus arrival time in the same station (currently we are reading only the next one)
+<br>update the datasource Array with the new estimates while they arrive when scrolling to avoid requesting them again when they appear the user scroll up again